History of Zakynthos: Siege of Koroni (1532)

 The Turkish naval squadron returned to Zakynthos and anchored near Argassi.
 The naval forces of Charles V and Andrea Doria were now anchored near Katastari and Venetian galleys arrived and anchored near Skinari.
 Despite the strict order from Venice, the local Zakynthians assisted the ships of Charles V and Andrea Doria with supplies of food.
 Some of the 200 Zakynthians who had previously tried to conquer Methoni in 1531 appeared and committed to assist Charles V and Andrea Dorea to conquer Koroni.
 Venice sent out an order again to capture the Zakynthians leaders of this campaign, hang them and tie their bodies up in chains in Zakynthos town.
 The participants were to have their property confiscated and exiled from Zakynthos and other Venetian territories.

 After the ill-dated attempt at conquering Methoni in 1531, some of the Zakynthians sailed to Malta and then partook in piracy around the Peloponnese before participating in the siege and conquest of Koroni.
 In 1532, the Emperor Charles V ordered the Genoese admiral Andrea Doria to attack it as a diversion to the campaigns of the Little War in Hungary.
-Doria managed to capture the city on 25 September 1532 after a few days siege with the assistance of Zakynthians and defeating a Turkish reliving force of 500 cavalry.
+Doria managed to capture the city after a few days siege with the assistance of Zakynthians and defeating a Turkish reliving force of 500 cavalry.
 The Turkish garrison asked for terms and was granted safe passage for their wives and children and goods.
 The Papal and Imperial banners were raised over the battlements.
 Andrea Doria's forces then to lay waste to the surrounding coast.
 Shortly, afterwards he occupied Patras.
-However, in spring 1533, the Ottoman Emperor Suleiman the Magnificent sent 60 galleys to retake the Koroni.
+However, in 1533, the Ottoman Emperor Suleiman the Magnificent sent 60 galleys to retake the Koroni.
 They blockaded the harbour, but they were defeated by Doria, highlighting the weakness of the Ottoman Navy at that time.
 An Ottoman land army however was successful in laying a siege around the city, forcing its surrender on 1 April 1534.
 The weakened Christian garrison was allowed to leave the city unharmed.

 Venetian made diplomatic overtures to Imperial Spain, concerned the Zakynthians might shift their allegiance with Imperial Spain and the forces of Andrea Doria.
 The Zakynthian exiles did not stay away from the island for long and by 4 June 1533 many had returned from their campaign at Koroni, were armed and staying in Zakynthos town and rural Zakynthos.
 Venice again sent out a message that the exiles must leave the island or risk being executed.